 Below you can see the G900 and A1100 IS sensor size comparison.

-Ricoh G900 and Canon A1100 IS have sensor sizes so they will provide same level of control over the depth of field when used with same focal length and aperture.
+Ricoh G900 and Canon A1100 IS have the same sensor sizes so they will provide same level of control over the depth of field when used with same focal length and aperture.
 On the other hand, since Canon A1100 IS has 68% larger pixel area (2.34µm2 vs 1.39µm2) compared to Ricoh G900, it has larger pixel area to collect light hence potential to have less noise in low light / High ISO images.